 - Continue this process of attacking your smallest outstanding debt until each debt is paid off.

 Today, we’re offering two free downloads through our Resource Library, where we have a collection of things like printables and spreadsheets that can help with your finances.
 The Resource Library is available for free to all of our email subscribers.
-If you’re not currently a subscriber, please enter your email address in the form below to get access.
+Please enter your email address in the form below to get access.

 Debt Payoff Worksheet

-The first new download is a debt payoff worksheet that is available as a printable PDF and as a Google Docs spreadsheet.
-You can use one worksheet per debt, and you can use this regardless of what debt payoff approach you choose (debt snowball, debt avalanche, other).
+The first new download is a debt payoff worksheet that is available as a printable PDF.
+You can use one worksheet per debt, and you can use this regardless of what debt payoff approach you choose (debt snowball vs. debt avalanche).
 You’ll list the creditor at the top, and then there are columns to record your starting balance, interest rate, minimum payment, due date, actual payment each month, and the remaining balance.
 Each month you’ll record your payment and watch the balance go down.

 Debt Snowball Worksheet